ProjitB/projitb.github.io/containers/containers.md

 > chroot: cannot change root directory to '/bin/bash': Not a directory
 ```

 Why does this error occur?
 Under the hood, bash needs glibc which isn't present in our chrooted directory structure.
 Also we'll need some of the other commands like `ls` and stuff so lets grab those.
-Instead of copying them over (which would also work perfectly fine), we'll bind mount some of the directories.
-By opening up another connection to the vm, we can play around with the files in the mount path and see what it looks like in our chrooted instance as well.
+Instead of copying them over (which would also work perfectly), we'll bind mount some of the directories.
+By opening up another connection to the vm, we can mess around with the files in the mount path and see what it looks like in our chrooted instance as well.

 ```
 > mkdir -p test_dir/lib